Pictures of Flowering Plants That Grow Well in My Houston Garden in October

 Depending upon which type is planted, lantanas can grow from 1 1/2 feet to 5 feet or more.

 The mounds of yellow ones that I have in our garden are trimmed back once to twice a year to keep them around 1 foot in height.
 They seem to quickly recover from their "haircut" and quickly resume their prolific blooming.

 The orange variety that I have planted near our small garden area seems to want to grow taller.
 I keep it cut back so it won't interfere with the bay laurel shrub and the flat leafed parsley and basil that is planted nearby.

 There is not a day that goes by when we do not see butterflies winging their way through our garden because of these lantanas and our other plants which lure them in for a visit.

 #6.
 Knock Out Roses

-These varieties of roses were planted last year in our backyard and have been rewarding us ever since with their nonstop blooming.
+These varieties of roses were planted many years ago in our backyard and have been rewarding us ever since with their nonstop blooming.